igorkll/WinBox-Maker/README.md

 * winbox_resources/cursor - the directory where you can upload custom cursor files (.cur for different states)
 * winbox_resources/sources - the source code of your application for building using winbox maker
 * winbox_resources/iso_files - iso image modification files. they are copied and replaced into the iso image (NOT THE ROOT OF THE SYSTEM, BUT THE ISO. use "files" to modify the system files)
+* winbox_resources/vc_redist - you can put installers of additional visual C++ redist packages here to embed them in the image
+* winbox_resources/net - you can put the installers of additional .net packages here to embed them in the image
+* winbox_resources/net_framework - you can put the installers of additional net framework packages here to embed them in the image
+* winbox_resources/app_runtime - you can put the installers of additional app runtime packages here to embed them in the image

 ## API
 winbox maker images have a local API that can be used by an application loaded in winbox maker.